Quafadas/dairect-democracy/README.md

 ## Status

-I have one (!) unit test, which tests that we can produce JSON schema for very simple cases `scala-cli test .` -  `jsonschema.test.scala`
+I have one (!) unit test, which tests that we can produce JSON schema for simple cases.
+`scala-cli test .` -  `jsonschema.test.scala`

 I have a POC of the "end to end" concept, which